April Fools! 10 Facebook Pranks You Can Pull Off in Seconds

 Friend request EVERYONE in your friend’s “people you may know” page.
 This feed refreshes endlessly, so keep adding to your heart’s content (just don’t get caught).
 Your friend will be baffled by the influx of new friends over the next few days.
 If you want to protect yourself from potential pranksters, remember these 16 Facebook page secrets you need to know.

 Change your friend’s date of birth to tomorrow, confusing them with a tide of erroneous well-wishes.
 The real butt of this April Fools’ joke?
 All of your friend’s friends who have no idea when their actual birthday is.
-Do you know about the mysterious origins of April Fools’ Day?
+If you want to prank your friends on multiple channels, check out these April Fools’ text pranks.

 Keep it hidden